Nick-Anderssohn/nick-anderssohn-website/client/full_share/README.md

-# client
+# full_share

-A cross platform app for sharing full resolution photos and videos
+A cross platform app for sharing full resolution photos and videos.

 ## Getting Started